95188/logstash_filter_f5/readme.md

 ### Idea

-Send your F5 logs to an Elastic stack and apply filters to enable advanced analysis.
+Send your F5 logs to an Elastic stack and apply filters to enable advanced analytics.

 ### Status